paulpythonberlin/paulpythonberlin/README.md

 Documentation: Each project is accompanied by comprehensive documentation, providing insights into methodologies, libraries used, and analysis outcomes.

 Technologies Used

-Python
-Pandas
-Matplotlib
-Seaborn
-NumPy
-Tableau
-And more!
+Python, Pandas, Matplotlib, Seaborn, NumPy, Tableau, And more!

 About Me

 I am passionate about Python development and data analysis.
 Feel free to connect with me on LinkedIn to discuss collaborations or share insights.

 Fun fact: I'm also an award-winning film music composer.
 (You can find my music on Spotify by searching for Paul Emmerich)